 If you’re looking for ways to finance a semester or two outside of the U.S., here are 10 options for study abroad jobs, as well as factors to consider as you decide whether to seek your fortune abroad.

 3. Work as a freelancer online

 These sites let you apply to jobs and offer services.
 Pay varies depending on the service and length of the project.
-Helping someone write their dating profile would earn you just $5 on Fiverr.
-Designing a website for a company through Upwork would make you $500 or more.
+Helping someone write their dating profile, for example, would earn you just $5 on Fiverr.
+Designing a website for a company through Upwork could make you $500 or more.

 If you enjoy spending time with kids, consider finding a babysitting job.
 Babysitting is typically flexible, and it pays well.
 Plus, you’ll connect with a family and get a deeper sense of your host country’s language and culture.